jsoviedo/starwars/README.md

 The Star Wars app uses a public API to get the planets, starships, species, people and films data.
 You can visit the API at https://swapi.co/api/

 Every component in the app has a search bar that can be used to search for a planet, person, film and so on.
-Take into account that the Search Bar will not find what you are looking for if it is not typed correctly.
+Take into account that the Search Bar will not find what you are looking for, if it is not typed correctly.